ysednevgit/productsStore/README.md

 **Assumptions**

-Each user has a unique cartId, if a user does not have a cart it will be created on a first "add to cart" call Min value for quantity is 1
+Each user has a unique cartId, if a user does not have a cart it will be created on a first "add to cart" call.
+Min value for quantity is 1.
-For simplicity users can only add items to a cart
+For simplicity users can only add items to a cart.

 **Ways to improve:**